uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 ### Grading

-`Completion on a good-faith attempt to generate ideas during the ideation brainstorming exercise (3 points)`
+`This milestone will be graded on a scale of __3 points__ basde on a good-faith attempt to generate ideas during the ideation brainstorming exercise.`

 <a name="contextual_inquiry_plan"></a>